 Some children may not be able to attend school for health reasons, for long term or intermittent periods.

-For children with SEND, anxiety or sensory overload are common factors affecting attendance, which are sometimes not immediately identified.
-If you think there may be underlying needs affecting your child’s attendance, discuss and explore with school how these might be supported.
+If you believe there may be underlying needs affecting your child’s attendance, discuss and explore with school how these might be supported.

 The government guidanceSupporting pupils at school with medical conditions says